 The public health districts, working together with the Office of Epidemiology and Food Protection (OEFP), send disease investigation reports to the Centers for Disease Control and Prevention (CDC) through the National Electronic Disease Surveillance System (NEDSS).
-This electronic link to the State and the CDC provides for the quick identification of public health concerns including outbreaks, biological/chemical health threats, and/or other health-related concerns.
+This electronic link to the State and the CDC provides for the quick identification of public health concerns including outbreaks, biological/ chemical health threats, and/or other health-related concerns.

-The public health districts, in collaboration with Idaho Department of Health and Welfare (IDHW), use the Health Alert Network system (HAN).
-The HAN system is an automated system designed to rapidly deliver time-critical, health-related information via fax or email to designated health partners.
+The public health districts, in collaboration with Idaho Department of Health and Welfare (IDHW), use the Health Alert Network system (HAN) to rapidly deliver time-critical, health-related information via fax or email to designated health partners.
 This system is used extensively by the public health districts to update, advise, or alert health partners regarding diseases and/or public health threats.